seiyab/do-expr/README.md

 #### Performance
 proposal-do-expressions would be faster than `do-expr`.
 Because `do-expr` causes some overheads like function call.
+`@babel/plugin-proposal-do-expression` would also be faster than `do-expr`.

 proposal-do-expressions might slow down JS execution engines just a little bit since it induces complexity to the language.

+`@babel/plugin-proposal-do-expression` would slow down transpile process.
+This would be trivial for most projects.

 In my opinion, these difference don't matter for most cases.
+You should find the bottleneck measuring your application rather than minding these trivial difference.